mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 **Note**: authentication is not tested by playbook's self-checks.
 We therefore recommend that you would make sure by yourself that authentication is configured properly.
 To test it, start a meeting at `jitsi.example.com` on your browser.

-#### Authenticate using Jitsi accounts: Auth-Type `internal` (recommended)
+#### Authenticate using Jitsi accounts: Auth-Type `internal`

 The default authentication mechanism is `internal` auth, which requires a Jitsi account to have been configured.
-This is a recommended method, as it also works in federated rooms on a Matrix server.

 To enable authentication with a Jitsi account, add the following configuration to your `vars.yml` file.
 Make sure to replace `USERNAME_…` and `PASSWORD_…` with your own values.